hse-aml/hadron-collider-machine-learning/week3/README.md

 ## FILES at the release
 training.csv - all features

-check_agreement.csv - all features but mass for agreement check
+check_agreement.csv - all features besides mass for agreement check

 check_correlation.csv - all features for correlation check

-test.csv - all features but mass
+test.csv - all features besides mass

 ## Goal